-Finally, and it’s a big positive, ExpressVPN isn’tt one of those VPNs that claims to be torrent-friendly, but restricts torrenters to a couple of servers out of hundreds.
+Finally, and it’s a big positive, ExpressVPN isn’t one of those VPNs that claim to be torrent-friendly, but restricts torrenters to a couple of servers out of hundreds.
 Torrenting is possible on every ExpressVPN server, which is one reason why it’s such a fast service to use.

 Why you should think twice about choosing ExpressVPN

 The one “problem” with this VPN service is the cost.
 ExpressVPN counts as a premium VPN, and they are happy to cash in on their excellent reputation.
-The cheapest plans work out to $8.32 per month, which is pretty high, and the most expensive can be almost $13 per month.
+The cheapest plans work out to $8.32 per month, which is pretty high, and the most expensive can be $12.95 per month.

 How to set up ExpressVPN with uTorrent or other torrent clients

 - Head over to the ExpressVPN website and choose your package.
 If you know that you’ll be torrenting regularly in the future, it makes sense to opt for the cheapest per month package, as you can cancel within 30 days and claim your money back.
 By then, you should have a clear idea of whether you found the VPN good for you.